Lafayette IN Dog Bite Lawyer

 Dog Owners Are Responsible for Bites on Both Private and Public Property

 Whether a dog owner is at a dog park, taking a walk, or at home, that person has a duty to protect you from an aggressive animal.
 However, sometimes a dog owner will argue that you were trespassing.
-Typically, a trespasser is not entitled to compensation for his injuries in Indiana.
-If the insurance company or the dog owner alleges that you or a loved one were trespassing, contact a Lafayette IN dog bite lawyer for advice.
+Typically, a trespasser is not entitled to compensation for their injuries in Indiana.
+If the insurance company or the dog owner alleges that you or a loved one were trespassing, contact a dog bite lawyer for advice.
 A lawyer can assess the unique circumstances surrounding your claim and determine whether trespassing is a valid defense.

 What If My Community Has a Leash Law?